 • Funny Video (either one we made or one we found on YouTube)

 • Welcome/Announcements (two to three announcements max, sometimes done via video)

 • Announcement Video

 • Two Worship Songs (usually these are fast and fun)

-• Two Worship Songs (slower and more reflective/pray and dismiss)
+• Two Worship Songs (slower and more reflective)

-That is our basic order of service.
-When putting our order together, we always keep a few things in mind:
+That is our basic church program order of service.
+When putting our order together, we always keep 3 keys considerations in mind.